-Students must apply for financial aid using the Free Application for Federal Student Aid (FAFSA) found at www.fafsa.ed.gov The school code for Blake Austin College is 0400330
+Students must apply for financial aid using the Free Application for Federal Student Aid (FAFSA) found at https://studentaid.gov/h/apply-for-aid/fafsa The school code for Blake Austin College is 0400330

 If the FAFSA was previously completed for the current award year, the student can provide a copy of the Student Aid Report (SAR) to the Financial Aid Department.
-This information will be used to determine the student's financial aid eligibility.
+This information will be used to determine the students' financial aid eligibility.